wkumari/draft-wkumari-dnsop-alt-tld/README.md

    instead of .ALT, and then make the WG choose a string before publication.
-A version of the draft like this was published on GitHub (https://github.com/wkumari/draft-wkumari-dnsop-alt-tld/ tree/7988fcf06100f7a17f21e6993b781690b5774472) and generated no feedback.
-This version reverts to .ALT at the chairs' request -- they stated that the document was adopted with the string .alt, it has been discussed as .alt, and is more readable as .alt; it would also be a difficult consensus call, boiling down to beauty contests.
+A version of the draft like this was published on GitHub (https://github.com/wkumari/draft-wkumari-dnsop-alt-tld/ tree/7988fcf06100f7a17f21e6993b781690b5774472) (and generated no feedback).
+This version reverts to .ALT -- the chairs stated that the document was adopted with the string .alt, it has been discussed as .alt.
+IMO, it is more readable as .alt; it would also be a difficult consensus call, boiling down to beauty contests.
 If the WG selects a different string ("not-dns" had been suggested in the past), the editors will, of course, replace it. ]

-   [Ed note: Open question - it is possible that we would need an unsecured "delegation" in the root to deal with DNSSEC-- see the discussions from .homenet, etc.  Is this a good idea / needed?
-It seems like part of the larger Special Use Names discussions. ]

-Kumari & Sullivan         Expires July 30, 2017                 [Page 1]

-Internet-Draft               Reserve ALT TLD                January 2017

 Status of This Memo